 Elizabeth Bullock, KY, moved to accept the agenda as printed.
 Rick Kalk, SC, seconded.
 Motion passed.

-Brantly Murphy, NC, moved to accept the minutes from the prior meetings.
+Brantley Murphy, NC, moved to accept the minutes from the prior meetings.
 Rick Kalk, SC, seconded.
 Motion passed.

 Financial and Membership Reports

 Region II won the Membership Award from ACTE for the period January through June.
 Membership in Region II stood at 4755 at the end of August.
 This was a net loss of 35 members since June 30.